sagetony/GNaira/README.md

 # GNaira Token

 GNaira Token is a solution to solve these problems of transparency and accountability in the financial system.
 The contract consists of an ERC20 Smart Contract with a Multi Signer funtionality.
-The owner of the contract can also backlist any address.
+The owner of the contract can also blacklist any address.

 ## Installation and Setup
 To install and run the application, follow these steps: